fubar2/galaxy_tf_overlay/README.md

 # Build a local, disposable ToolFactory development server.

-Clone the latest Galaxy server code and install a configuration overlay, allowing your new development server to *turn scripts into working, shareable Galaxy tools*.
+Clone the latest Galaxy server code and install a configuration overlay, allowing your new development server to *turn scripts into shareable Galaxy tools*.

 ##  Intended users

 Scientists who would like to use their own code in Galaxy workflows, but do not yet have the skills required to create new tools.

-## Installation quick guide
+## Installation quick start

-Clone this github repository, and use *localtf.sh*  to bootstrap, configure and build a new development server.
+Clone this github repository in a convenient directory, and use *localtf.sh*  to bootstrap, configure and build a new development server, with the following shell commands.
+It will install galaxy in a new and disposable directory, *galaxytf*.:

 ```
 git clone https://github.com/fubar2/galaxy_tf_overlay.git
 cd galaxy_tf_overlay
 sh ./localtf.sh
 ```

-Take a break for the 30+ minutes it takes to build the client and complete.
+Take a break for the 30+ minutes it will take to build and complete.
+A good time to read the rest of this documentation.
-See the end of this document for more details about installing, starting, logging in as admin, using and stopping the server
+See the end of this document for more details about installing, starting, logging in as admin, using and stopping the server.

 ## Summary

 The ToolFactory is a Galaxy tool, with an automated *XML code generator*, that converts *working* scripts and Conda dependencies, into ordinary Galaxy tools.

- * It loads and runs like an ordinary Galaxy tool
-     * It will only run for a server administrator as a simple security barrier.
-     * See below for details - in particular, *do not* expose on a public server
- * It creates an ordinary Galaxy tool with designated Conda dependencies and user controlled command line parameters, with an optional built in script.
+ * Tools created by the ToolFactory are ordinary, secure, shareable Galaxy tools.
- * The new tool is defined by elements described on the ToolFactory form.
+ * The new tool is defined by elements added to the ToolFactory form and is generated when the ToolFactory is executed.
  * The generated tool has a typical form with the supplied help text, prompts, input parameters and history input data selector elements.
  * The new tool is immediately installed in the development server, ready to use.
  * It will work exactly as the user will see it wherever it is installed.
- * Generated tools are functionally equivalent and as secure as simple hand written XML.
  * The XML wrapper document is generated from the form settings, using a [specialised XML parser](https://github.com/hexylena/galaxyxml).
  * Test inputs and settings supplied at tool generation are used as the built-in tool test.
- * Tools need to be installed in a well managed Galaxy server to be useful for research, but they are ready to share after testing.
+ * Tools need to be installed in a well managed Galaxy server to be useful for research, but they are ready to share.

-## Disclaimer

-This is a simple automated program generator, so there are many requirements it will not be able to satisfy.
+It uses a simple automated XML code generator, so there are many requirements it will not be able to satisfy.
-For example, tools with conditional parameters, such as for paired or unpaired sequence inputs, are not supported at present.
+Conditional parameters, that depend on user choices such as selecting paired or unpaired sequence inputs, are not supported at present.
-Those and many other common advanced tool features will need an expert developer to write.
+Those and most other advanced tool features will need an expert developer.
-Many simple tools do not need them.
+Fortunately, many simple tools do not need them, or tools requiring them can be split into several separate tools if necessary.
 Simple tools are sometimes very useful in complex analyses, so the ToolFactory may offer a solution for a developer lacking the necessary additional Galaxy tool building skills.

 ### Basic idea

 The ToolFactory generates tool XML based on settings on a Galaxy tool form, installs it and tests it using the supplied test data, and returns a Toolshed ready archive, with the test built in.

-Automated XML is very limited and inflexible, but it can be useful for simple tools, when developers with Galaxy tool development skills are not readily available.
+Automated XML is relatively limited in scope, but it can be useful for simple tools.
-Jobs run in 10-20 seconds plus time needed for Conda to install any new dependencies.
+ToolFactory jobs run in 10-20 seconds plus time needed for Conda to install any new dependencies in the development server.
-A browser screen refresh is needed to reload the tool panel to see and start using the newly installed tool.
+A browser screen refresh will be needed to reload the tool panel to see and start using the newly installed tool.

 Even using an automated generator, planning and preparation are the key to efficiently creating a useful tool.
 Debugging the script in the ToolFactory is very clumsy.
 Get it right first, then build the new tool knowing that any defects are likely from the way the form is configured, not the script, test data or dependencies.

-### Different approaches for building simple tools are illustrated by the examples
+### Simple tool examples as models

-A history appears when the admin account is used.
-It contains the results of running a workflow (also available) that generates all the examples.
+The default history for the admin account contains the results of running a workflow (also installed) that generates all the examples.
 The most convenient way to see how the ToolFactory works, is to use Galaxy's inbuilt redo ⭮ button for any interesting example outputs in the default starting history.
 The form settings that created that tool will be restored, ready for experimenting with your own scripts.

+Tool requirements are determined by the requirements of the Conda dependency or the script.
+An unlimited number of elements can be added to a form, but with dozens, it becomes unwieldy.
+Most will require one or more input files, with specific datatypes, designated on the ToolFactory form.
+Most will require one or more parameters as strings, numbers or selections added to the ToolFactory form.
+A tool can be built without requiring any user supplied input files or parameters, but every functional tool must create one or more outputs in the history.

-For example, there are argparse and positional parameter passing examples for Python.
+There are argparse and positional parameter passing examples for Python, and the Repeats example uses argparser.
 Argparse is far less prone to accidentally mixed up parameters than positional parameters.

 Shell script models include a tac|rev and Hello examples.
 Trivial, but versatile models for potentially more complicated and useful tools.
-Tacrev is the simplest filter tool model using STDIN and STDOUT to really reverse a text file selected as an input.
+Tacrev is the simplest model, a shell script filter to really reverse a text file selected as an input.
-Hello demostrates a user supplied parameter in a bash script for a string sent to STDOUT that appears as a new file in the history.
+Hello also uses a one line bash script, with a user supplied parameter written to a string, captured as a new file in the history.
+Recreating the form will show how STDIN and STDOUT can be conveniently used for input and output in simple tasks.

 Any Conda interpreter can be used.
 Perl, Lisp and Prolog examples demonstrate user-supplied (Lisp) and inbuilt (Prolog, Perl) script models.
+More broadly, any Conda dependencies, such as BWA and samtools can be loaded for a simple bash script or a developer supplied (*over-ridden*)
+XML command line, as the BWA examples demonstrate.

-The Rscript Plotter example illustrates parameter passing to R, and presenting arbitrary plots or other script outputs as history collections.
+The Plotter example illustrates parameter passing to Rscript, and presenting arbitrary plots or other new outputs as history collections.
-Selects and repeats are available for new tool form parameters, and any tool can return collections where there are multiple informational outputs that are not needed individually for downstream processing.

-In addition to scripting interpreters, any Conda dependencies, such as BWA and samtools can be loaded for your script or an over-ridden command line as the BWA examples show.

 ### Building your own tools.